mwall-dev/block_dungeon/README.md

 ### Tips
 Press Z to undo your move.

-Press R to restart a level.
+Press R to restart the level.

 Press N to skip to the next level.